IEEE New Jersey Coast Section History

 We have activities and efforts Celebrating Our History: Inventing Our Future including but not limited to 'Hear, here!' and 'Justice for All' where we gather our skills as engineers to investigate employing mainstream communications infrastructure such as the mobile phone and cloud connectivity, standards, and devices to extend technology for humanity to provide accessible communications and reduce disparities for those with hearing loss.
 The projects have received funding from IEEE-USA funded by Member donations, and also IEEE-Humanitarian Activities Committee.

 (Follow the link above for the videos.)
-In an interview with an IEEE New Jersey Coast Section Life Member and a founder of the IEEE EMC Society, Don Heirman, PhD, we learn about his experiences with hearing loss and hearing aid technology.
+In an interview by K.G.
+August, PhD with an IEEE New Jersey Coast Section Life Member and a founder of the IEEE EMC Society, Don Heirman, PhD, we learn about his experiences with hearing loss and hearing aid technology.
+Video camera paid for with grant from IEEE USA funded by donations from IEEE Members.

 Interesting Section History Relates to Bell Telephone Laboratories